pcdshub/typhos/docs/source/unit_tests.rst

 - If an external package's widgets (and none of ours) are showing up in the widget cleanup check (also in the ``pytest_runtest_call`` hook), try using the ``@pytest.mark.no_cleanup_check`` decorator.
-If these come from ``typhos`` it's fairly important to fix the issue, but if they come from external package it's hard to do something about it.
+If these come from ``typhos`` it's fairly important to fix the issue, but if they come from an external package it's hard to do something about it.